Posted by Dr. Ramneek Bhogal on Dec 27, 2018 10:33:00 AM

-Cold weather always makes me think about joint pain since flare-ups are especially common during cold, damp days.Though a subject of contention, barometric pressure’s effect on joint comfort isn’t the focus of this post.
+Cold weather always makes me think about joint health since flare-ups are especially common during cold, damp days.Though a subject of contention, barometric pressure’s effect on joint comfort isn’t the focus of this post.
 It can still serve as a reminder that joint health is multifaceted; genetics, acidity, candidiasis, heavy metals and exercise can all contribute to the relative wellness of the joint and surrounding synovial fluids.

 This post concerns the differences between two of the most popular joint support supplements available: MSM and Glucosamine.
 Many joint formulas often include both MSM and Glucosamine in order provide more comprehensive support.
 But if you’re seeking a single ingredient joint supplement, here’s what you need to know to decide between MSM and Glucosamine.